redhat-documentation/vale-at-red-hat/README.md

 # studious-fortnight

+This repo helps tech writers at Red Hat get up and running with Vale.
+It serves as the starting point for our Vale Community of Practice.

+## How do you use Vale?

-As a technical writer, you can use the Vale command-line tool to check your content files for style issues.
+As a technical writer, you can use Vale as a command-line tool to check your content files for style issues.
 For example:

 ```
 [rdlugyhe@rdlugyhe ~]$ cd openshift-docs/logging/troubleshooting/
 [rdlugyhe@rdlugyhe troubleshooting]$ vale cluster-logging-troubleshooting-for-critical-alerts.adoc
 ```

-The output from the `vale` command output generates a list of suggestions, warnings, and errors for the file.
+The output from the `vale` command output generates a list of suggestions, warnings, and errors based on customizable  of styles and vocabularies.
 For example:

 <pre> 238:27   <font color="#CC0000">error</font>       Did you really mean             Vale.Spelling
                       &apos;rebalancing&apos;?